-- The Multi-year Fund can be extended for a period of one year () by going through the procedures for the acceptance of extension of the funded project during the last year of the project.
-(In the case of Single-year Grants, the carryover procedures are necessary.) - As for the Fund for the Promotion of Joint International Research (the Fostering Joint International Research (A)), the period of the funded project can be extended until the end of the fiscal year to which the day belongs on which the three years have elapsed from the date of the formal application for grant delivery.
+- The Multi-year Fund can be extended for a period of one year (\) by going through the procedures for the acceptance of extension of the funded project during the last year of the project.
+(In the case of Single-year Grants, the carryover procedures are necessary.) - \ As for the Fund for the Fostering Joint International Research, the period of the funded project can be extended until the end of the fiscal year to which the day belongs on which the three years have elapsed from the date of the formal application for grant delivery.